jac0bwilson/final-year-project/README.md

 <img src="public/icons/Icon-2048x2048.png" align="center" width="512" height="512">

-My project idea is to build a tool that allows users to create repeatable workflows for interacting with APIs.
-These workflows will be able to be saved and reused, and will be able to run in the style of Jupyter Notebooks.
+Over the course of this project I have been building a tool to allow users to create repeatable workflows by chaining together HTTP requests.
+Users are able to save values from responses, and use these throughout the workflow.
+When referencing these values, users are able to substitute the contents by using regular expressions, all using the syntax which I have built on top of JSON.
+The workflows are able to be saved and opened at a later point.

 ## Running my Project